-Regulation of the region's water sector is still in its early stages.
-Because most of the utility companies are state-owned monopolies, regulation is usually left to the parent ministry with responsibility for the water sector.
+Regulation of the water sector is still in its early stages in the region.
+Because most of the utility companies are State-owned monopolies, regulation is usually left to the parent ministry with responsibility for the water sector.
 Most of the regulators, where they exist, serve primarily in an advisory capacity to the Minister.
 Their statutory mandate (Cole Engineering Group, 2015) can be described as:

-to promote or protect consumer interests

-to publish information

-to promote competition and promote the relevant ministries on any applicable matters, as well as other duties and functions % to promote tariffs based on standards for operation and good economic practice.
+- → To promote or protect consumer interests; - → To publish information; - → To promote competition and promote the relevant Ministries on any applicable matters, as well as other duties and functions; and - → To promote tariffs based on standards for operation and good economic practice.

-The water sector regulatory authorities operating in the region are: (i) the Public Utilities Commission in Guyana; (ii) the Office of Utility Regulation in Jamaica; (iii) the Public Utilities Commission in Belize; (iv) the Public Utilities Commission in the Bahamas; (v) the Regulated Industries Commission in Trinidad and Tobago; and (vi) the National Utilities Regulatory Commission in Saint Lucia.
+The water sector regulatory authorities operating in the region are: (i) the Public Utilities Commission in Guyana, (ii) the Office of Utility Regulation in Jamaica, (iii) the Public Utilities Commission in Belize, (iv) the Public Utilities Commission in the Bahamas, (v) the Regulated Industries Commission in Trinidad and Tobago, and (vi) the National Utilities Regulatory Commission in Saint Lucia.